Breastfeeding and ART Safety as Prevention of HIV-1 transmission through breastfeeding.

 Modern breastfeeding or breastfeeding and hands living with HIV or AIDS

-However, exposure to HIV-1 associated with breastfeeding and potential transmission remains babies exposed to HIV who live in places with limited resources.
-Although guidelines from the World Health Organization (WHO) recommend that all pregnant women infected with HIV-1 start ART throughout their lives, adherence to ART, particularly in the postpartum period, has proven to be a major challenge.
+However, exposure to HIV-1 associated with breastfeeding and potential transmission remains babies exposed to HIV who live in resource-poor settings.
+Although World Health Organization (WHO) guidelines recommend that all pregnant women infected with HIV-1 start ART throughout their life, adherence to ART, particularly in the postpartum period, has proven to be a major challenge.

 Because the postpartum viral rebound was observed in 31% of women who started ART during pregnancy, who had initial viral suppression and 22% of women who had they suffered the prejudice.
 ART is detectable at the first prenatal visit.2-4 Thus, evaluating the safety and efficacy of alternative strategies, such as infant prophylaxis, to reduce postnatal infection remains important.5